-A. Mesh Networks
+8.4.1 Mesh Networks

-We have carried out simulation experiments on three network topologies2: (1) a 10-node, 32-link network; (2) the 32-node, 108-link network shown in Figure 4; and (3) a 75-node, 200-link topology.
-For each network topology, we generate random traffic demands between each source-destination pair3 using each of the three distributions described earlier.
+We have carried out simulation experiments on three network topologies: (1) a 10-node, 32-link network; (2) the 32-node, 108-link network shown in Figure 8.4; and (3) a 75-node, 200-link topology.
+For each network topology, we generate random traffic demands between each source-destination pair using each of the three distributions described earlier.
 Each demand is routed over the shortest path between its source and destination nodes.

-The results for the 10-node network are shown in Figure 5.
-All problem instances resulted in the optimal solution except, In four problem instances, the SA-LF algorithm found solutions with a makespan about 10% higher than the lower-bound, while for the remaining instances the solutions constructed by the algorithm had a makespan equal to the lower bound and hence, they are optimal.
+The results for the 10-node network are shown in Figure 8.5.
+In four problem instances, the SA-LF algorithm found solutions with a makespan of about 10% higher than the lower bound, while for the remaining instances, the solutions constructed by the algorithm had a makespan equal to the lower bound, and hence, they are optimal.
 For the 32- and 75-node networks, the SA-LF produced optimal solutions for all three traffic distributions and all random problem instances we generated.